gravestench/dark-magic/pkg/services/recordManager/README.md

 # Record Manager Service

-The purpose of this [servicemesh](https://github.com/gravestench/servicemesh) service is to provide a single point of access for all records, which are instances of models that are marshalled from the diablo2 excel files (which are tab-separated value format).
+The purpose of this [Service Mesh](https://github.com/gravestench/servicemesh) service is to provide a single point of access for all records, which are instances of models that are marshalled from the diablo2 excel files (which are tab-separated value format).